sfider/cpp_except_perf/README.md

 ## Results

-I'm making this public, because my results were somewhat unexpected.
+After making sure that there was no tail recursion and loop unrolling opportunities, the results got much more consistant:

 #### MSVC (VS 17.13.6):
-1. 00_NoExpect: ~7970ms
+1. 00_NoExpect: ~9600s
-2. 01_FullExpect: ~8100ms
+2. 01_FullExpect: ~9170ms
-3. 02_ThrowExpect: ~8750ms
+3. 02_ThrowExpect: ~9700ms
-4. 03_CatchExpect: ~7050ms
+4. 03_CatchExpect: ~9600ms

 #### Clang (19.1.1):
-1. 00_NoExpect: ~5000ms
+1. 00_NoExpect: ~9600ms
-2. 01_FullExpect: ~4750ms
+2. 01_FullExpect: ~9250ms
-3. 02_ThrowExpect: ~4800ms
+3. 02_ThrowExpect: ~9250ms
-4. 03_CatchExpect: ~4680ms
+4. 03_CatchExpect: ~9600ms

 My expectation was that the code with exceptions disabled would be the most performant, as the ancient tribal knowledge would suggest.
-However, the results are... wierd.

-I believe there's a simple explenation, most probably a bug in the configuration of this test.
-But I'll need some help with finding it :)
+However, the tests seem to point to the conclusion, that the presence of exceptions doesn't make much of a difference in this simple case.

 ## Configure